kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 Any functionality exposed by the Admin API should be mirrored by an internal API in lucille-core which handles all of the logic.
 Currently, this internal API class is the `RunnerManager`, but future expansions could require more classes.
-Business logic should not go in the `lucille-admin` module and should all be contained within `lucille-core`.
+Business logic should not go in the `lucille-api` module and should all be contained within `lucille-core`.